influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

     weight: 40
     parent: Administration
 ---
-InfluxDB Enterprise can be configured to query a Lightweight Directory Access Protocol(LDAP)-compatible directory service for determining user permissions and to synchronize this directory service into InfluxDB so that the remote directory service does not need to be queried for each request.
+Configure InfluxDB Enterprise to query a Lightweight Directory Access Protocol(LDAP)-compatible directory service to:

+- Determine user permissions
+- Synchronize InfluxDB and the directory service so you don't need to query each request to the remote directory service

 ## Requirements